-E. Allowance for Uncollectible Accounts
+D. Allowance for Uncollectible Accounts

 Receivables, Net on the balance sheets primarily includes trade receivables from retail customers, wholesale market sales, property rentals, and other miscellaneous receivables.
 There is no material concentration of receivables.

 Receivables are recorded at amortized cost, net of a credit loss provision (or allowance for uncollectible accounts).

-Receivables are presented net of expected credit losses at estimated net realizable value by maintaining an allowance for uncollectible accounts.
-The current expected credit loss (CECL) model, which was implemented on January 1, 2020 (ASU 2016-13) is applied to receivables for purposes of calculating the allowance for uncollectible accounts.
+The current expected credit loss (CECL) model is applied to receivables for purposes of calculating the allowance for uncollectible accounts.
 This model is based on expected losses and results in the recognition of estimated expected credit losses, including uncollectible amounts for both billed and unbilled revenues, over the life of the receivable at the time a receivable is recorded.

-The allowance for uncollectible accounts is determined based upon a variety of judgments and factors, including the application of an estimated uncollectible percentage to each receivable aging category.
-Factors in determining credit loss include historical collection, write-off experience, and management's assessment of collectability from customers, including current conditions, reasonable forecasts, and expectations of future collectability and collection efforts.
-Management continuously assesses the collectability of receivables and adjusts estimates based on actual experience and future expectations based on economic indicators, collection efforts and other factors.
+The allowance for uncollectible accounts is determined based upon a variety of judgments and factors, including an aging-based quantitative assessment that applies an estimated uncollectible percentage to each receivable aging category.
+Factors in determining credit loss include historical collection, write-off experience, analysis of delinquency statistics, and management's assessment of collectability from customers, including current economic conditions, customer payment trends, the impact on customer bills because of usage trends and changes in rates, flexible payment plans and financial hardship arrearage management programs being offered to customers, reasonable forecasts, and expectations of future collectability and collection efforts.
+Management continuously assesses the collectability of receivables and adjusts estimates based on actual experience and future expectations based on economic conditions, collection efforts and other factors.
 Management also monitors the aging analysis of receivables to determine if there are changes in the collections of accounts receivable.
 Receivable balances are written off against the allowance for uncollectible accounts when the customer accounts are no longer in service and these balances are deemed to be uncollectible.
+Management concluded that the reserve balance as of December 31, 2022 adequately reflected the collection risk and net realizable value for its receivables.